hoavu-cs/DiputsChessEngine/README.md

 ## Adding to a GUI

-Point your UCI-compatible GUI (Arena, cutechess, fastchess, etc.) to the wrapper script:
+Point your UCI-compatible GUI (Arena, Cutechess, En Croissant, Nibbler etc.) to the wrapper script:

 ```
 diputs.sh